-- Knowledge of child protection, legislation, policies, standards and procedures; - Knowledge of supervision theory and skilled in supervision; - Knowledge of labour relations; - Knowledge of child development, family dynamics and communication; - Knowledge of social work ethics, cross-cultural awareness; - Familiarity with colonization and the residential school legacy in Canada and the impacts upon Indigenous populations; - Knowledge of individual and family treatment perspectives, family assessment, family support approaches, child abuse/neglect, family violence, substance abuse, child resiliency, and available community resources that support children and families; - Knowledge of negotiation and mediation approaches; - Abilities in clinical supervision; abilities in administrative supervision; leadership skills; - Knowledge of forensic interviewing; - Verbal and written communication skills; - Knowledge of conflict resolution, investigative recording, assessment of children and families, crisis intervention, risk assessment, motivational skills, advocacy, team building, case conferencing, - Computer skills and skills in data collection and statistical reporting, analysis and assisting in report writing and policy writing; - Abilities in setting priorities and meeting deadlines, balancing conflicting work demands, balancing the conflicting roles of social control agent and support person to the family, balancing conflicting points of view; - Ability to supervise in a unionized environment using positive approaches in dealing with negative situations, coaching, helping, teaching, and protecting of children's needs; and
+- Knowledge of child protection, legislation, policies, standards and procedures. - Knowledge of supervision theory and skilled in supervision. - Knowledge of labour relations. - Knowledge of child development, family dynamics and communication. - Knowledge of social work ethics, cross-cultural awareness. - Familiarity with colonization and the residential school legacy in Canada and the impacts upon Indigenous populations. - Knowledge of individual and family treatment perspectives, family assessment, family support approaches, child abuse/neglect, family violence, substance abuse, child resiliency, and available community resources that support children and families. - Knowledge of negotiation and mediation approaches. - Abilities in clinical supervision; abilities in administrative supervision; leadership skills. - Knowledge of forensic interviewing. - Verbal and written communication skills. - Knowledge of conflict resolution, investigative recording, assessment of children and families, crisis intervention, risk assessment, motivational skills, advocacy, team building, case conferencing.

-- Skills in negotiating and mediating disputes between staff, or staff and clients, time management, multi-tasking, performance evaluation, information management, balancing staff workloads, monitoring and evaluation, and establishing collaborative working relationships between staff and teams.
+- Computer skills and skills in data collection and statistical reporting, analysis and assisting in report writing and policy writing. - Abilities in setting priorities and meeting deadlines, balancing conflicting work demands, balancing the conflicting roles of social control agent and support person to the family, balancing conflicting points of view. - Ability to supervise in a unionized environment using positive approaches in dealing with negative situations, coaching, helping, teaching, and protecting of children's needs. - Skills in negotiating and mediating disputes between staff, or staff and clients, time management, multi-tasking, performance evaluation, information management, balancing staff workloads, monitoring and evaluation, and establishing collaborative working relationships between staff and teams. - Ability to commit to actively upholding and consistently practicing personal diversity, inclusion and cultural awareness, as well as safety and sensitivity approaches in the workplace.